istevens/stam_confirmation_bias/article.rst

 told the girl was from a well-to-do suburban family rated her reading level significantly higher than the group which was told she was from the inner-city.
 [RABIN1999]_

-This biased tendency to judge based on stereotype doesn't come about after years of prejudicial thinking either.
+This biased tendency to judge and make decisions based on confidence in a stereotype doesn't come about after years of prejudicial thinking, either.
 In a study similar to the one above, 5-7 year-olds were told of a person who was "really, really smart."
 The children were then shown a picture of four adults — two women and two men — and asked to pick the "really, really smart" one.
 At aged 5, boys and girls chose their own gender roughly equally.
 Girls aged 6 or 7, however, were significantly less likely than boys the same age to view their own gender positively.
 In another study with different children, boys and girls aged 6 or 7 were asked to comment on a game for "really, really smart" children or one for children who "try really, really hard."
 The girls were significantly less interested than the boys in the games for smart children.
 [BIAN2017]_

-Reading these studies, we may feel that are "smarter", that our reasoning is stronger than others', and that we would not misjudge people, especially a child, so readily.
-Yet people well-versed in reasoning and statistics can still have a problem with confirmation bias.
-Numerous peer-reviewed studies claim to show that women are less likely than men to take on risk.
-However, a 2013 "study of studies" claims that these studies and their authors are likely to be affected by stereotypes induced by bias.
+Reading these studies, we may feel that we're "smarter", that our reasoning is stronger than others', and that we would not misjudge people, especially a child, so easily.
+Yet people well-versed in reasoning and statistics can still have a problem with confirmation bias and stereotypes.
+For instance, numerous peer-reviewed studies claim to show that women are less likely than men to take on risk.
+However, a 2013 "study of studies" claims that these studies and their authors are likely affected by stereotypes induced by bias.
 [NELSON2015]_ The studies' authors reached inaccurate conclusions by falling prey to a number of tendencies behind confirmation bias.

 Some studies on risk and gender reinforce existing gender stereotypes by inaccurately citing conclusions of earlier literature, or emphasizing results